-During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The children report that they feel safe in the school and articulated clearly the strategies and approaches available to support their safety and welfare.
+• During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education (DE).
+The children report that they feel safe and cared for in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
+Importantly, within the preventative curriculum, the staff have taken very good account of the children's particular local environment; as a consequence, the children can explain confidently the key aspects of farm safety and how to stay safe in and near water.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.